deepset-ai/haystack-website/src/pages/docs_hub/usage/get_started.md

 To help you get to know [**Haystack Hub**](https://app.haystack-hub.com/), you can try it out for free in the **Starter** version for **14 days**.
 You will find more information regarding the pricing [here](https://haystack.deepset.ai/pricing/pricing/).

-You can cancle your subscription at any time via email (<info@haystack-hub.com>).
+You can cancel your subscription at any time via email (<info@haystack-hub.com>).

 This article describes how to sign up for a subscription.

 ## Haystack Hub Free Trail

 1. Click [Try Haystack Hub](https://app.haystack-hub.com/signup/step-1) here or at the top right of this page.
-2. You will be forwared to the **Haystack Hub Sign Up** page.
+2. You will be forwarded to the **Haystack Hub Sign Up** page.

 ![image](../img/HaystackHub_signup1.png)

 3. Enter your email and a password.
-Your password must be 10 characters, at least one uppercase letter, one lowercase letter, one number and one special character.
+Your password must have 10 characters, at least one uppercase letter, one lowercase letter, one number and one special character.
 Moreover, you need to agree with our [Terms of Use]() and [Privacy Policy]().
 Click **Sign Up** to go on.

 4. Enter your personal details on the next page and click **Continue**.